pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 ### Basic settings

-Once the plugin has been enabled for a pretix event using the Plugins-menu from the event's settings, a new *SAML* menu item will show up.
+Contact support and ask them to unlock the "Presale SAML Authentication" plugin for your account.
+Navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
+Click the :btn:Enable: button next to the " Presale SAML Authentication" plugin.
+A new "SAML" menu item will appear now.

 On this page, the actual authentication can be configured.